drov0/steemsnippets/README.md

 ## Steemjs

-- How to use the testnet by @almost-digital : https://testnet.steem.vc/
+- How to use the @almost-digital's testnet : https://testnet.steem.vc/
+- How to create an account
+- How to test if an username/password or username/privatekey is correct